 Every agent your platform spawns is a liability without a birth certificate. prove.birth fixes that.

 A wallet lets your agent spend.
 A birth certificate lets every counterparty verify what your agent is.
-Same chain (Base 8453), same currency (USDC), same x402 envelope — one extra field: a dual-signed birth_cert_id that survives Q-day. $0.01 at instantiation.
+Same chain (Base 8453), same currency (USDC), same x402 envelope — one extra field: a dual-signed birth_cert_id that survives Q-day. $0.0048 per issue.
 Drop-in middleware for AgentCore, LangChain, CrewAI, AutoGen, LangGraph.

 Issue a sample birth certificate from your terminal